El

 Saturday, 9 September 2006

 Summarising the comments on the previous blog entry and my own consideration: Top-to-Bottom – Users do not want to think about the proper sequence of options.
 The layout should therefore support the workflow.
+Top-to-bottom is mostly perceived to fulfill this requirement.
 Read More

 Participate in WUD Berlin - CfP (German)